Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Prepare Probe Spectroscopy (PrePSy)

 \subsection{Step 1 : Conditional Preparation}

-In the first step, projective measurement on the system acts as an entanglement breaking channel followed by a unitary operation for preparing the system.
-If the initial state of the system-environment is given by
+The first step entails preparing the system and environment state.
+In this step, a projective measurement is performed on the system which acts as an entanglement breaking channel.
+This is followed by a unitary transformation of the resultant system marginal state to a standard state.